 Even though it's a cash back rewards card, the TD card does offer an array of travel protection and insurance similar to those offered by the HSBC World Elite® Mastercard®.
 This decision could come down to what you plan to do with your rewards – if you're a cold-hard cash person, the TD card is a better fit.

 As we said earlier, the HSBC World Elite® Mastercard® is a great card if you travel frequently.
 Not only are you covered under their thorough insurance programs, you also earn – or have the potential to earn – many rewards points.
-Even the welcome bonus of up to 100,000 points, which is worth up to $500 in travel rewards, is geared toward the explorer.
+Even the welcome bonus of 20,000 points, which is worth $100 in travel rewards, is geared toward the explorer.